 contains a collection of 390,000 items published by the Federal

-65 million books and periodicals in libraries around the nation.
-A
+than 65 million books and periodicals in libraries around the

-10,000 square foot addition to the Holloway Building was completed
+nation.
+A 10,000-square-foot addition to the Holloway Building was

-in 2002, nearly doubling the size of the Murrell Library.
+completed in 2002, nearly doubling the size of the Murrell

-■ A campus quadrangle, which includes a 150-seat amphitheater
+■ A campus quadrangle, which includes a 150-seat amphitheatre

 ■ Richardson Hall was opened in August 2001.
 The 154-bed